wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.0.10 =
+* Added regular expression replacement to remove included jQuery source from search builder code.
+This fixes a bug caused by jQuery being included more than once.

 = 1.0.9 =
-* Fixed bug preventing drop down listing from populating in QuickSearch widget.
+* Fixed bug preventing drop down lists from populating in QuickSearch widget.

 = 1.0.8 =
 * Updated QuickSearch view to use new site_base_url method.
 Fixing bug preventing form action from being populated.